First Ladies National Historic Site

 First Ladies National Historic Site is a United States National Historic Site located in Canton, Ohio.
 During her residency in Washington, D.C.
-Mary Regula, wife of Ohio congressman Ralph Regula, spoke regularly about the nation's first ladies.
+Mary Regula, wife of Ohio representative Ralph Regula, spoke regularly about the nation's first ladies.
 Recognizing the paucity of research materials available she created a board to raise funds and for a historian to assemble a comprehensive bibliography on American first ladies.
 From these inspirations came a National First Ladies’ Library, established in 1996, and the First Ladies National Historic Site.